 members meet twice a year (including possible conference call meetings) and work closely with

-the EC on communications and fundraising for LAS programs.
+the EC on communications and fundraising for CLACS programs.
 The Board will also serve as a

 strategic “think tank” to advise the Center’s goals of becoming more regionally, nationally, and

-A general business meeting of the LAS Core and Affiliated faculty will be held at least
+A general business meeting of the CLACS Core and Affiliated faculty will be held at least

 once each academic year.
 The meeting will include: a report from the Center Director, Graduate